ceejbot/tomato/README.md

 			Back up the file to <filepath>.bak if we write a new version

 	-f, --format <FORMAT>
-			How to format the output: json, toml, or bash (NOT FULLY IMPLEMENTED) [default: bash]
+			How to format the output: json, toml, or bash [default: bash]

 	-h, --help